venturadan/startup/notes.md

 5. don't forget npm install
 6. no convention on which port to use for sockets
 7. why is your development environment not secure/using HTTP rather than HTTPS?
-8. For chat example why do we separate the HTTP server from the WS server?
-What does that mean?
-How did we not do that in the earlier example from slides?
-9. For chat example, why is the fowarding thing happening?
 10. Chat example is about 120 lines of code and is basically Twitter!
-11. What actually is a factory method?
 12. Simon ws stuff is almost exactly the same as chat example.
 13. React is Facebook; Angular is Google
 	1. Angular is more prescribed, React more like Express in the sense of flexibility
 	2. React just changed a bunch of stuff, which made people cranky
 	3. React is getting old and bloated?
-14. Web frameworks abstracts HTML/CSS/JS
+14. Web frameworks abstract HTML/CSS/JS
-15. How does Bubble.io relate to web frameworks?
-16.separating by functionality makes more sense than separating by file structure (but the file structure isn't completely arbitrary either...)
+16. Separating by functionality makes more sense than separating by file structure (but the file structure isn't completely arbitrary either...)
-17.Babel transpilation of JSX happens on the server, not on the client/brower; then static html/css/js can be served normally using middleware
+17. Babel transpilation of JSX happens on the server, not on the client/brower; then static html/css/js can be served normally using middleware
 18. We rewrite our whole app into JSX as the last deliverable
 19. Babel in Babel or Babel in CodePen?
 	1. change JS preprocessor in CodePen to use Babel
-20. How does <noscript> know you don't have JS enabled?
 21. To scrape modern webframeworks, you have to render it first, just like a browser
 22. think of your app as a tree of components
 	1. In React, a component is a function